sdockray/amplified-together/hugo/content/student/k/francisca-karsten.md

 last_name: "Karsten"
 preferred_name: "Francisca Karsten"
 your_degree: "Bachelor of Visual Arts"
-please_provide_your_artist_statement_max_150_words: "Historically, indoor plants have been a way to bring nature into the house in small doses.
+biography: "Historically, indoor plants have been a way to bring nature into the house in small doses.
 Looking after a ‘garden’ all year where normally one would be limited by weather and season brings a positive sense of accomplishment and responsibility.

 Green Thumb was made to figure out exactly how to illustrate a scene that will evoke the most amount of serenity within the viewer based on greenery, and how to work the composition into a fitting frame.